EXCLUSIVE-U.S. shale urges service firms offer 'at least' 25% price cuts - executives, letter

 Oil companies that recently delivered 2020 spending plans based on $55 to $65 a barrel oil were confronted on Monday with sub-$35 prices after OPEC launched a price war amid slack demand from the ravages of coronavirus on the global economy.

-Prices have plummeted so rapidly and to such an extent that shale producers that have not pre-sold their output at higher prices will soon be profitable, said analysts.
+Prices have plummeted so rapidly and to such an extent that shale producers that have not pre-sold their output at higher prices will soon be unprofitable, said analysts.

 This week's oil market crash, brought on by weakening demand from coronavirus and a price war triggered by Saudi Arabia and other big producers pumping full bore, are behind the urgent plea, Dell-Osso said.